Table of Contents

 We again plan to reserve our own room at a restaurant where we can order food for supper while we download and discuss processing and editing of our second set of images.

-Your instructor will guide you to another location where some Snowy Owls may be wintering near Saskatoon.
+Your instructor will guide you to another location where more Snowy Owls will be wintering south of Saskatoon.

-Return driving distance should be less than 100 km.
+Return driving distance should be less about 400 km.

-Participants may return to their hotel in Saskatoon in preparation for departure home or plan to continue north on the Great Gray Owl and Northern Hawk Owl Photography Workshop in search of other owls if you have pre-registered for it.
+Participants may return to their hotel in Saskatoon in preparation for departure home or plan to continue north on the Northern Hawk Owl and Ptarmigan Photography Workshop if you have pre-registered for it.

 Questions: please email questions to birdtours@sasktel.net and include your phone number and times when you may be contacted.